luissancar/BLEConnect/README.md

 ![BLE device simulator](assets/BLEDeviceSimulator.png)

-BLEDeviceSimulating simulates a BLE device that receives the BLE Navigation Service.
+BLEDeviceSimulator simulates a BLE device that receives the BLE Navigation Service.

 Just clone the repository and open the Xcode Project to start the simulators on your iOS device.